2020–21 Hull City A.F.C. season: Disciplinary record

-Line-ups

 Kits

 On 25 September 2020, the club announced that local company Giacom will be the main shirt sponsors for the 2020–21 season.
 The following day the club unveiled the new home kit for the season, the shirts described as "classic amber and black stripes with solid amber sleeves".
 The shorts are to be black with amber side panels while the socks are amber with black cuff top.

 The third kit was revealed on 9 September 2020, as a white shirt with Ibiza Blue upper chest and sleeves.
 The shorts are Ibiza Blue with white trim and the socks being white with Ibiza Blue cuff top.

 The away kit was revealed on 17 September 2020, as a carbon grey and black pattern forming a KCOM Stadium stanchion pattern on the shirt.
 The shorts are black with vertical amber tipping, while the socks are black with amber hoops.

 Awards

 The annual awards for the club saw George Honeyman pick-up the Player of the Year, Players' Player of the Year and Supporters' Player of the Year awards.

 Lewie Coyle was presented with the Goal of the Season award for his goal against Fleetwood Town on 12 January 2021 in the EFL Trophy.
 Jacob Greaves took the award for Young Player of the Year.